 • The kombu should be hydrated before use to release all its flavor.

-• It can be consumed as a snack after cooking.
+• Can be consumed as a snack after cooking.

 Negi: the Japanese leek

 The negi is a type of leek widely used in Japan.
-Its mild flavor pairs perfectly with soups like ramen and udon, and it's also used as a garnish in grilled dishes and salads.
-It is one of the most commonly used vegetables in winter dishes, such as nabe (Japanese stew).
+Its mild flavor pairs perfectly with soups like ramen and udon, as well as serving as a garnish in grilled dishes and salads.
+It is also one of the most used vegetables in winter dishes, such as nabe (Japanese stew).

 Umeboshi: the fermented plum

-The umeboshi is not only a delicacy for its unique acidity and saltiness, but it is also used as a natural remedy in Japan, thanks to its digestive properties.
-It is consumed pure, in rice, or as part of meals to balance flavors.
+The umeboshi is not only a delicacy for its unique acidity and saltiness but is also used as a natural remedy in Japan, thanks to its digestive properties.
+It is consumed plain, with rice, or as part of meals to balance flavors.

-Plum - get to know ume, the Japanese plum, and its variations
+plum - Meet Ume, the Japanese plum and its variations

 Less known ingredients worth exploring